Archive product

 Description

 The idea of heaven on earth haunts human imagination.
 There will come a day, believers say, when pain and chaos in mortal life will give way to a transformed community.
 Such a vision of the world seems indelible.
-Even politics, as some believe, has not escaped the realm of the sacred: its dreams of the future still borrow their imagery from prophets.
-In Heaven on Earth, T. J. Clark seeks to explore the various ways in which painting has shaped the dream of the Kingdom of God.
-He revisits the late Middle Ages and the Renaissance — Giotto in Padua, Bruegel facing the horrors of religious war, Poussin painting the sacraments, Veronese developing the human comedy.
-Was it about the benefit of painting, or is Clark asking whether, in an age of enforced orthodoxy (threats of hellfire, burning at the stake), artists could reflect on the powers and limitations of religion without uttering a word?
+Even politics, as some believe, has not escaped the realm of the sacred: its dreams of the future still borrow their images from prophets.
+In *Heaven on Earth*, T. J. Clark seeks to explore the various ways in which painting has shaped the dream of the Kingdom of God.
+He revisits late medieval and Renaissance art — Giotto in Padua, Bruegel confronting the horrors of religious war, Poussin depicting sacraments, Veronese developing the human comedy.
+Was it about the benefit of painting, or is Clark’s question whether, in an age of enforced orthodoxy (threats of hellfire, burning at the stake), artists could contemplate the powers and limitations of religion without uttering a word?

-At the heart of the book is an ironic yet delicate image of Bruegel’s Land of Cockaigne, as well as the enigmatic Allegory of Love by Veronese.
-The story concludes with Picasso’s Fall of Icarus, created for UNESCO in 1958, which already seems to signal — perhaps to rewrite — an era in which all futures are dead.
+At the heart of the book is an ironic yet delicate image of Bruegel’s *Land of Cockaigne*, but also the enigmatic *Allegory of Love* by Veronese.
+The story concludes with Picasso’s *Fall of Icarus*, created for UNESCO in 1958, which already seems to signal — perhaps to rewrite — an era in which all futures are dead.

-Today, still an independent, family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2000 titles in print.
-It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+Today, still an independent, family-run company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
+It publishes high-quality books across all areas of visual creativity: fine arts (fine, applied, decorative, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
-Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
 Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and thus reduce unit production costs.
-Neurath’s concept was the first of many innovations that Thames & Hudson brought to the publishing world.
+Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

 Seeking to continue the practice of book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Of the ten titles published on the initial list by Thames & Hudson in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, were the first and achieved the greatest success.
-The company's strong conviction from the very beginning regarding the durability of books was reflected in its continued print run until 1971.
-In the first year of publication, *Beyond My Later Years* by Albert Einstein also appeared, indicating an early interest in the breadth of the program.
-As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
-The manufacturing facility remained at this address, eventually expanding to five buildings by 1999, when it returned to High Holborn.
+Of the ten titles published on the first list by Thames & Hudson in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, were the first and achieved the greatest success.
+The company's strong conviction from the very beginning regarding the longevity of books remained in print until 1971.
+In the first year of publication, Albert Einstein's *Out of My Later Years* also appeared, an early indicator of the program's scope.
+As the list gradually expanded—growing from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+The manufacturing remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.

 In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a highly diverse list.
-Characterized by pocket-sized editions with black spines, the series expanded in just seven years to include 49 titles.
-Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies in every art school in the country.”
+Characterized by pocket-sized editions and black spines, the series expanded in just seven years to include 49 titles.
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “splattered with paint copies” in every art school across the country.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.